jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

 Tasks:

 * *Everyone* able to sign up as individual and agency members.
 * *Everyone* to encourage agencies and friends to sign up as individual and agency members.
 * *Everyone* able to try to donate R 100 / R 200 per month.
-* *Riaan* to follow up with the project managers.
 * *Renate* and *Robin* will post messages to the newsletter and GDoSA.
-* *Adam* will post the banking details for donations to contrib@dasa.org.za.

 Minutes: